mass-Eve/-programming-with-cpp/Day18/readme.md

 -----

 # Understanding The Concept Of Inheritance With Examples ~
+To understand inheritance in the simplest form, lets divide it in two forms -:

+**Case 1** : Base Class with private members

+**Case 2** : Base Class with public members

-### Example 1 ~
+## Case 1 Outline ~
-- Here in this class, we have created a `Employee` class and in that class we have created two private members.
+- We have created a `Employee` class and in that class we have created two private members.
 - Next we have created a `Programmer` class, which is inheriting values from the `Employee` class.
 - The idea is that a company has many employees and each employee has a different department.
 Not every employee is a computer programmer, but every computer programmer (in that company specifically) is an Employee of that company.
 - Utilising that idea, we have some general properties that every employee has and then we have some properties that are specific the Programmer Employees.

-- But as you can see, this program is running well.
-But ideally it shouldn't because we are trying to inherit the private members of the `Employee` Class which is against the rules.
-- On looking carefully, we can see that we are not actually trying to access those employees of the Employee class.
+### Example 1 ~
 ```cpp
 #include<iostream>
 #include<string>